 A Few Things You Should Know Before Jumping In

-Guests, by and large, are pretty damn decent people.
+Guests, by and large, are pretty dang decent people.
 Regardless of that, the folks who live at the condo units full-time simply don’t like the steady stream of new people coming and going.
 What’s a vacation rental host to do?

 TIP: One regret I have is that I didn’t make more of an effort to reach out to ALL of my neighbors before I started up bookings earlier this year.
 I would strongly suggest you get to know as many of your neighbors as possible and float your intent.
 Better to know in advance what the perceptions will be, and simply making yourself known builds some trust.